italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

    for issuing wallet instance attestations.
 3. **Public key holder binding**: The Wallet Instance Attestation must be securely linked to the Wallet Instance public key.
-4. **Issued and signed by an accredited wallet provider**:
+4. **Issued and signed by an accredited Wallet Provider**:
-   The Wallet Instance Attestation must be issued and signed by an accredited and reliable wallet provider, thus conferring integrity and authenticity to the attestation itself.
+   The Wallet Instance Attestation must be issued and signed by an accredited and reliable Wallet Provider, thus conferring integrity and authenticity to the attestation itself.
 5. **Authenticity/Genuineness of the wallet instance**:
-   The Wallet Instance Attestation must guarantee the integrity and authenticity of the wallet instance, confirming that it was created and provided correctly by the wallet provider. ⚠️
+   The Wallet Instance Attestation must guarantee the integrity and authenticity of the wallet instance, confirming that it was created and provided correctly by the Wallet Provider. ⚠️
 6. **Ability to request multiple claims for several public keys**:
    Each single wallet instance should be able to request multiple attestations for different public keys associated with it.
 This requirement constitutes